johnedstone/bitnami-wordpress-migration/Readme.md

-## Migrating Wordpress to the latest Bitnami 13-May-2021
+## Migrating Wordpress to the latest Bitnami

 ###
-  Before you begin, pull in the new changes by running this command
+  Before you begin, pull in the new changes by running the following two commands
   ```
   cd ~/bitnami-wordpress migration # which in some cases may be different, depending on how you install the git repository

-  git pull
+  git pull # new changes to this repository will be pulled into your directory
   ```

 ### Latest Changes
-For the latest changes to this playbook see [Changes.md]()
+For the latest changes to this playbook see [Changes.md](https://github.com/johnedstone/bitnami-wordpress-migration/blob/main/Changes.md)

 ### Attaching a second disk (optional)
 If a second disk has been added mount it before creating the app directory below